OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0113.md

 This risk can be introduced in various scenarios, including:

 - Consent is bundled with the terms of services.
-For example, the consent language says ‘ by using this service, you agree to provide your data for research purposes.’
+For example, the consent language says ‘by using this service, you agree to provide your data for research purposes.’
 - Consent covers future use cases.
 For example, consent to pair one device automatically applies to new devices in the future and no additional consent is obtained.